OceanInternet/scripts/README.md

 scripts
 =======

-Bash scripts to aid in web app development.
+bash scripts to aid in web app development